Philly Cheesesteaks

 diced steak fully cooked in large cast iron skillet

-Add the remaining meat to the skillet in an even layer, adding more oil only if necessary.
-Cook without stirring until well browned on one side, about 2 minutes.
-Stir and continue to cook until the meat is no longer pink, about 1 minute more.
-Return the first batch of cooked meat and vegetables to the skillet, and add the American cheese.
+Add the remaining meat to the skillet in an even layer, adding oil if needed.
+Cook undisturbed until browned, about 2 minutes, then stir and cook until no longer pink, about 1 minute.
+Return the first batch of meat and vegetables to the skillet and add the American cheese.

 cooked meat and vegetables and american cheese pieces in large cast iron skillet